Saturday, August 23, 2008

 Windjammers

-One of the common sites along the coast of Maine is the windjammer.
-These are historic vessels which were once fishing schooners, coasting freighters, oyster dredgers and pilot schooners.
-Today there are about 20 windjammers which take paying passengers out.
-At Swans Island we had a couple windjammers spend the night at anchor with us.
+One of the common sights along the coast of Maine is the windjammer.
+These are historic vessels which were once fishing schooners, coasting freighters, oyster dredgers, and pilot schooners.
+Today, there are about 20 windjammers that take paying passengers out.
+At Swans Island, we had a couple of windjammers spend the night at anchor with us.
 The one pictured close by Ariel is the Nathaniel Bowditch.
-Designed by William Hand, the Schooner Nathaniel Bowditch was built in 1922 in East Boothbay, Maine as a private racing yacht.
-In 1923 she was entered the Bermuda Cup under her original name, Ladona.
+Designed by William Hand, the Schooner Nathaniel Bowditch was built in 1922 in East Boothbay, Maine, as a private racing yacht.
+In 1923, she entered the Bermuda Cup under her original name, Ladona.
 She won the race in 1927.
 Her second owner renamed her Jane Dore after his daughter.

 It was very interesting watching them come into the anchorage.
-They sailed in, turned into the wind to slow the boat and at the right moment let the anchor go.
-We enjoyed watching the guest get involved in activities on board, jumping in for a swim, or climbing the rigging.
+They sailed in, turned into the wind to slow the boat, and at the right moment let the anchor go.
+We enjoyed watching the guests get involved in activities on board, jumping in for a swim, or climbing the rigging.

 Monday, August 18, 2008